-“So, you know… Not such a happy family, the community of the arts.
-They pick, pick, pick, don’t they?
+“So, you know.
+Not such a happy family, the community of the arts.
+People pick, pick, pick, don’t they?
 I told you I’m not a trash artist.
 Then off the bat I feel I have to qualify…there are people who make found art, who use trash, so trash is not a pejorative.”

 “Petra Motley, however, is not a trash artist.”

 She didn’t give him what he was looking for, this solemn, taking-you-seriously mockery too familiar.
 If you could go back in time and counsel yourself…

 Just leave the room, Petra.
 Don’t get your hopes up.
 “Tom Wilmot,” she said, but already he was prompting her.

 “Well, there.
 You see the kinds of things…my raw materials.”
 The barrels.
 Crossing to pull out a license plate frame, the topmost thing, she was telling herself, for heaven’s sake.
 “I’m poor.
 Anything I find, I don’t have to buy.
 That matters.
 I just don’t work that way…I don’t tack a rusty exhaust pipe onto a piece of driftwood.”